terryhyuk/simple_spending_Tracker/QA_TROUBLESHOOTING.md

-# 🛠️ Piggy Log – QA & Technical Troubleshooting Log (13+ Cases)
+# 🛠️ Piggy Log – QA & Technical Troubleshooting Log

-This log documents the systematic analysis, reproduction, and verification of **13+ critical defect cases** identified during the software development life cycle (SDLC) of **Piggy Log**.
-It demonstrates a root cause analysis (RCA) approach and cross-platform verification strategies from a **QA Engineer's perspective**.
+This log documents technical issues I encountered while developing and maintaining **Piggy Log**.

+Each case includes the issue, root cause, solution, and the main lesson learned from troubleshooting the problem.
+The cases cover state management, data handling, localization, UI behavior, performance, platform-specific issues, and code refactoring.

 ---

-## 🔍 SECTION 1: Major Architectural & Logic Defect Cases (Deep Dive)
+## 🔍 Section 1: Major Logic & Data Issues

 ### 🐛 #01.
 State Management & Real-Time UI Synchronization

-* **Context:** 상태 관리 및 실시간 UI 동기화 문제
+**Context:** Global settings were not reflected immediately across the UI.

+**Issue:**
-* **Symptoms:** When global configurations (such as monthly budget limits or localized currency formats) were altered in the settings menu, the main dashboard and visual charts failed to update immediately.
-Changes only reflected after a hard application restart.
+When settings such as the monthly budget or currency format were changed, the dashboard and charts did not update immediately.
+The changes were only reflected after restarting the application.

-* **Root Cause:** Configuration change events were not being propagated down the widget tree because values were calculated exclusively during the initial widget initialization lifecycle (`initState`).
-* **Resolution:** Refactored the state flow architecture from GetX to **Provider** to enforce an explicit data-binding pipeline, reducing implicit dependency bugs while locking global state updates.
-* **QA Verification Perspective:** * Designed regression checks focusing on screen transitions and state retention after deep-nesting navigation.
-  * Verified edge cases by executing rapid, consecutive setup inputs to ensure the UI and state-controllers remained in sync under heavy stress.
+**Root Cause:**
+Some values were calculated only during the initial widget loading process.
+Changes made in the settings were not being propagated to the UI.

+**Solution:**
+Implemented reactive state management using **GetX Rx variables** and added update triggers so that dependent UI components could respond when global settings changed.

+**Key Takeaway:**
+Changing data and updating the UI are separate processes.
+State changes need to be explicitly connected to UI updates.

 ---

 ### 📅 #02.
-Time-Sensitive Data Integrity
-* **Context:** 날짜 기준 로직 충돌 해결
-* **Symptoms:** Selecting specific calendar dates occasionally fetched incorrect financial records, or data from the previous month leaked into the current view during calendar grid navigation.
+Date-Based Logic Conflicts

+**Context:** Inconsistent results when selecting dates in the calendar.

+**Issue:**
+Selecting certain dates could display incorrect financial records, especially when navigating between dates or months.

+**Root Cause:**
-* **Root Cause:** A data mismatch occurred between the database and the client application.
-The local SQLite database stored dates as string formats (`yyyy-MM-dd`), whereas the front-end application compared them using complete runtime `DateTime` objects, introducing time-zone and timestamp evaluation errors.
+The database stored dates as strings in `yyyy-MM-dd` format, while the application compared them using complete `DateTime` objects that also contained time information.

-* **Resolution:** Standardized and normalized all date-matching queries and validation logic into uniform `yyyy-MM-dd` string literals at the data source layer before parsing to the UI layer.
-* **QA Verification Perspective:**
-  * Formulated a comprehensive boundary value analysis matrix handling data rendering across month-ends, leap years, and specific local time-zone shifts.
-  * Audited SQLite storage snapshots directly to confirm that modified transaction stamps retained strict structural data integrity.
+**Solution:**
+Standardized date-related comparisons using the same `yyyy-MM-dd` format before using the values in the UI.

+**Key Takeaway:**
+Date-related data should use a consistent format when moving between the database and application logic.

 ---

 ### 🗄️ #03.
-Multi-Entry Architecture Data Integrity Conflict
+Data Integrity Issue During Record Updates

-* **Context:** 데이터 무결성 유지
+**Context:** A record became disconnected from its category after being edited.

+**Issue:**
-* **Symptoms:** After editing a transaction on the calendar page, the record disappeared completely from the specific category breakdown list view.
+After editing a transaction from the calendar page, the record disappeared from the corresponding category list.

+**Root Cause:**
-* **Root Cause:** The SQL query in the local `CalendarHandler` was missing the `c_id` (Category ID) column, causing the category attribute to reset to `0` during updates.
+The SQL query used by the calendar data handler did not include the `c_id` (Category ID) column.
+As a result, the category information was lost during the update process.

+**Solution:**
-* **Resolution:** Modified the SQL query to fetch all required relational columns (`SELECT *`) and reinforced the object mapping data integrity layers.
+Updated the query to include the required category information and adjusted the data mapping so that the category ID was preserved.

-* **QA Verification Perspective:**
-  - Performed cross-page data consistency sweeps across the calendar, dashboard, and category-specific fragments simultaneously post-update.
-  - Assured zero-loss object data persistence on sudden layout terminations during database write operations.
+**Key Takeaway:**
+When the same data can be accessed and modified from multiple screens, all required relational fields must be preserved throughout the data flow.

 ---

 ### 💱 #04.
-Currency Formatting Presentation Scatter
+Inconsistent Currency Formatting

-* **Context:** 통화 및 포맷팅 로직 일관성 유지
+**Context:** Currency symbols and number formatting differed between screens.

+**Issue:**
-* **Symptoms:** Currency symbols and number separators were inconsistent across different contextual screens, causing critical user confusion.
+Currency symbols and number formats were not always consistent across different parts of the application.

-* **Root Cause:** Presentation formatting logic was scattered across multiple separate widgets, leading to partial updates when user preferences changed.
+**Root Cause:**
+Formatting logic was implemented in multiple widgets instead of being handled in one place.
+This made it possible for different screens to use different formatting behavior.

+**Solution:**
-* **Resolution:** Centralized formatting logic into a dedicated utility class and ensured all widgets retrieve formats from a single source of truth (`SettingsController`).
+Centralized currency formatting in a utility class and connected the formatting behavior to the application's settings.

-* **QA Verification Perspective:**
-  - Tested layout presentation uniformity under varying display languages to ensure symbols aligned correctly with dynamic numbers.
-  - Validated that changing configurations from the deep settings menu instantly triggered updates across all open background pages.
+**Key Takeaway:**
+Shared presentation rules should be centralized to avoid inconsistent behavior across screens.

 ---

-## 📝 SECTION 2: Structural & Component-Level Defect Logs (Defect Registry)
+## 📝 Section 2: UI, Localization & Component Issues

 ### 🌐 #05.
-Localization Layout Breaches
+Localization Layout Issues

-* **Context:** 다국어 지원 반응형 레이아웃 대응
+**Context:** Supporting multiple languages with different text lengths.

+**Issue:**
-* **Defect:** Switching the application locale to English or Japanese caused structural text overflows, component breakage, and clipped buttons, rendering critical UI elements invisible.
+When switching the application to English or Japanese, some text became clipped or caused layout problems.

-* **Root Cause:** Layout specifications implemented fixed-width framing parameters optimized solely for standard Korean character lengths, preventing dynamic component scaling based on text expansion.
+**Root Cause:**
+Some layouts used fixed dimensions that were designed around Korean text lengths.
+Longer translated strings did not fit within those fixed areas.

+**Solution:**
-* **Resolution:** Eradicated fixed dimensions across text containers and integrated dynamic layouts utilizing `Flexible` and `Expanded` architectural widgets to accommodate dynamic text sizes seamlessly.
+Removed unnecessary fixed dimensions and used Flutter layout widgets such as `Flexible` and `Expanded` to allow text and components to adapt to different lengths.

+**Key Takeaway:**
+Localization is not only a translation problem.
+UI layouts also need to accommodate different text lengths.

 ---

 ### 📊 #06.
-Data Visualization Optimization
-* **Context:** 데이터 시각화 최적화 (`fl_chart` & 다크모드)
+Chart Readability & Dark Mode

+**Context:** Data visualization using `fl_chart`.

+**Issue:**
-* **Defect:** Chart labels were clipped off-screen, and graphs were difficult to read in Dark Mode due to low color contrast.
+Some chart labels were clipped, and certain chart elements were difficult to distinguish in Dark Mode.

-* **Root Cause:** Relied too heavily on default library settings without implementing theme-specific color logic or sufficient padding boundaries.
+**Root Cause:**
+The default chart configuration did not provide enough padding for some labels, and the same visual settings were not suitable for both light and dark themes.

+**Solution:**
-* **Resolution:** Adjusted chart paddings and applied distinct, high-contrast color palettes for both Light and Dark modes.
+Adjusted chart spacing and padding and applied different color settings for Light and Dark modes to improve readability.

+**Key Takeaway:**
+Data visualization should prioritize readability and contrast rather than relying only on default library settings.

 ---

 ### 🏗️ #07.
-Component Refactoring Integrity Breakdown
+Issues During Component Refactoring

-* **Context:** 구성 요소 리팩토링 과정의 구조적 무결성
-* **Defect:** Features stopped working or data flows became broken during the process of refactoring and isolating monolithic widgets into modular components.
-* **Root Cause:** Widgets held core business logic internally, causing data paths or controller references to be lost when structural elements were separated.
-* **Resolution:** Stabilized architecture by migrating all core logic into Controllers, strictly enforcing the *Separation of Concerns* to limit widgets to pure UI rendering.
+**Context:** Separating UI components during refactoring.

+**Issue:**
+Some features stopped working correctly after UI components were separated from larger widgets.

+**Root Cause:**
+Some business and data-handling logic was located inside widgets.
+When the widgets were separated, references and data flow between components were also affected.

+**Solution:**
+Moved logic out of UI components and reorganized the code so that widgets focused primarily on UI rendering while state and application logic were handled separately.

+**Key Takeaway:**
+Separating UI and application logic makes future refactoring and maintenance easier.

 ---

 ### 🔋 #08.
-Background Resource Leaks
+Animation Resource Management

-* **Context:** 지속적인 애니메이션 리소스 누수 관리
-* **Defect:** Device temperature spikes and battery drainage increased significantly when the application remained idle or minimized in the background.
-* **Root Cause:** Context-specific shake animations designed for micro-interactions failed to pause when navigating away; the animation controller remained active off-screen, consuming unnecessary CPU processing ticks.
-* **Resolution:** Integrated widget lifecycle management states (`WidgetsBindingObserver`) alongside dynamic tab-index monitoring to explicitly freeze, stop, or dispose of rendering animation tracks whenever the container is obscured.
+**Context:** Continuous animations during tab navigation.

+**Issue:**
+A shake animation continued running after navigating away from the screen where it was being displayed.

+**Root Cause:**
+The animation controller remained active even when the related widget was no longer visible.

+**Solution:**
+Monitored the active tab state and controlled the animation based on whether the corresponding screen was visible.
+Animation resources were also stopped or disposed of when they were no longer needed.

+**Key Takeaway:**
+UI elements that are no longer visible should not continue performing unnecessary work in the background.

 ---

 ### 🧹 #09.
-Debugging Build Failures: Naming Conventions & Resource Cleaning
+Build Failures & Resource Naming

-* **Context:** 디버깅 빌드 실패: 명명 규칙 및 리소스 클리닝
-* **Defect:** Encountered repeated build failures and broken icons on the simulator after adding new icon assets into the project.
+**Context:** Android build and resource issues after adding icon assets.

-* **Root Cause:** Resource filenames violated Android’s asset naming conventions by containing uppercase letters and invalid special characters, while outdated build artifacts remained cached.
-* **Resolution:** Renamed all assets to follow the strict lowercase and underscore (`snake_case`) convention and executed a thorough `flutter clean` to ensure a fresh build from scratch.
+**Issue:**
+The application repeatedly failed to build correctly after new icon resources were added, and some icons did not appear as expected.

+**Root Cause:**
+Some resource filenames did not follow Android's resource naming conventions, and stale build artifacts were also affecting the build.

+**Solution:**
+Renamed resource files using lowercase and underscore-based naming conventions and ran `flutter clean` before rebuilding the application.

+**Key Takeaway:**
+Platform-specific resource naming rules and build caches can cause issues that are unrelated to application logic.

 ---

 ### 📱 #10.
-Strict Platform Requirements for App Icons
-* **Context:** 앱 아이콘 플랫폼 규정 준수 예약어
+Android App Icon Resource Configuration

+**Context:** Android launcher icon configuration.

+**Issue:**
-* **Defect:** The custom app launcher icon failed to display correctly or caused build configuration crashes when assigned an arbitrary filename like `icon.png`.
+An application launcher icon did not display correctly when an arbitrary resource name such as `icon.png` was used.

-* **Root Cause:** The Android system and `AndroidManifest.xml` expect the main launcher icon asset to follow a specific reserved naming convention (`ic_launcher`).
-Deviating from this standard caused resource map mismatches.
+**Root Cause:**
+The Android project configuration referenced the launcher icon using the expected `ic_launcher` resource name.
+The resource name and the manifest configuration did not match.

+**Solution:**
-* **Resolution:** Renamed the asset configurations to the standard `ic_launcher.png` and explicitly synchronized mapping references inside the XML application blocks.
+Updated the icon resource configuration to use the expected launcher resource name and synchronized the reference in `AndroidManifest.xml`.

 ```xml
 <application